 - Weak functional matrix

 Spoke-and-Wheel Hierarchy.
-A bird’s-eye view of Apple’s organizational structure shows considerable hierarchy.
+A bird’s-eye view of Apple’s organizational structure shows a considerable hierarchy.
 In the past, everything went through Steve Jobs.
 Jobs made all the major strategic management decisions.
 However, under Tim Cook’s leadership, this hierarchy in Apple’s corporate structure has slightly changed.
-The company now has more collaboration among different parts of the organization, such as software teams and hardware teams.
+The company now has more collaboration among various parts of the organization, such as software teams and hardware teams.
 Apple’s vice presidents have more autonomy, which was limited and minimal under Jobs.
 Thus, the company’s organizational structure is now less rigid, but still has a spoke-and-wheel hierarchy where Tim Cook is at the center.
 The upper tier (innermost tier in the spoke-and-wheel circle) of the corporate structure has function-based grouping, which is an element derived from the functional type of organizational structure.
 Senior vice presidents who report to Tim Cook handle business functions.
 For example, Apple has a senior vice president for retail, and a senior vice president for worldwide marketing.
 In this structural feature, the company’s top leaders address business needs in terms of business function areas.

 Product-based Divisions.
-The upper and lower tiers of Apple’s corporate structure has product-based divisions, which is an element derived from the divisional type of organizational structure.
+The upper and lower tiers of Apple’s corporate structure have product-based divisions, which is an element derived from the divisional type of organizational structure.
 There are senior vice presidents and vice presidents for different outputs or products.
-For example, Apple has a Senior Vice President for Software Engineering (iOS and macOS), a Senior Vice President for Hardware Engineering (Mac, iPhone, iPad and iPod), and a Senior Vice President for Hardware Technologies (hardware components).
+For example, Apple has a Senior Vice President for Software Engineering (iOS and macOS), a Senior Vice President for Hardware Engineering (Mac, iPhone, and iPad), and a Senior Vice President for Hardware Technologies (hardware components).
 Apple Inc.’s marketing mix or 4P is linked to this structural characteristic.
 This aspect of the corporate structure is used to manage specific products or product components that the company delivers to its target customers.